Too young to get tinnitus?

 The BTA advises that any suspected cases of tinnitus should be checked by a medical professional to ensure that there are no other underlying health conditions, as well as to create a strategy to manage tinnitus3.

-If you or someone you know is experiencing ringing in the ears, click here or call 1300 308 125 to request a FREE* hearing check-up with your local HEARINGLife clinic.
+If you or someone you know is experiencing ringing in the ears, click here or call 1300 308 125 to request a no cost* hearing check-up with your local HEARINGLife clinic.

 1Better Health Channel, Tinnitus.
 Accessed August 12, 2015.
 Available here.